ASFOpenSARlab/opensarlab-docs/lab-manager-guides/lab_management.md

 ## What Can a Lab Manager Do

-A lab manager has been given admin permissions for a particular lab
+A lab manager has all admin permissions for a particular lab:

-### Lab Manager Permissions

 - Add and remove users from the lab
 - Manage a users allowed profiles